Semantics-Empowered Communication: A Tutorial-cum-Survey: Introduction

 Prior to our work, publicly-available surveys \& tutorials on SemCom have shed some light on summarizing the latest developments and future challenges.
 Strinati \etal \cite{strinati20216g} provide a holistic overview of the components along with the basic mathematical theory that supports a semantic level transmission, and highlight its potential in 6G scenarios.
 Lan \etal \cite{lan2021semantic} incorporate the semantics and efficiency problem from an inspiring human-machine modality perspective and put an emphasis on the role of knowledge graph (KG) in SemCom.
 On the other hand, Qin \etal \cite{qin2021semantic} concentrate more on the components, metrics, and multi-modal applications.
-Iyer \etal \cite{iyer2022survey} and Yang \etal \cite{yang2022semantic} focus on the potentials in intelligent wireless networks and edge intelligence respectively.
+Iyer \etal \cite{iyer2022survey} and Yang \etal \cite{yang2022semantic} focus on the potential of intelligent wireless networks and edge intelligence respectively.
 Later, Yang \etal \cite{yang2022semantic2} further envision possible applications and benefits along with technical challenges in future SemCom-powered 6G scenarios.
-Very recently, Wheeler \etal \cite{wheeler2022engineering} provides the latest survey, incorporating the history, taxonomy, techniques and challenges of SemCom, while Chaccour \etal \cite{Chaccour2022Less} present an end-to-end vision of SemCom from the perspective of AI-enabled semantic language and knowledge reasoning.
-In terms of five key aspects (\ie, basic definition \& introduction, research taxonomy, coverage of techniques \& related ecosystem, future discussion, and tutorial), we summarize and highlight the differences between this work and the existing efforts in Table \ref{tab:scope}, and list the major contributions as follows:
+Very recently, Wheeler \etal \cite{wheeler2022engineering} provide the latest survey, incorporating the history, taxonomy, techniques, and challenges of SemCom, while Chaccour \etal \cite{Chaccour2022Less} present an end-to-end vision of SemCom from the perspective of AI-enabled semantic language and knowledge reasoning.

-\begin{itemize} \item (\emph{Definition \& Mechanism}) Besides the commonly mentioned term of SemCom, what is semantics; how semantics is established, shared, and represented; under which condition can a communication system be semantic? \item (\emph{Taxonomy}) As an emerging research direction, what is the research taxonomy in SemCom, and what is the technical taxonomy in the enabling techniques?
-How semantic level communication is related to other levels? \item (\emph{Coverage}) Besides the basic structure and working pipeline, what are the corresponding ecosystems like theoretical advancement, learning metrics, wireless optimizations, datasets \& toolkits \etc. \item (\emph{Future}) What are the major technical and business challenges in the current SemCom system, and what is beyond the prototype of end-to-end SemCom?
-What are the possible future trends? \item (\emph{Tutorial}) What is the developing history and future trends; how techniques in SemCom are related to other fields, and what to learn and how to quickly dive into this topic for related researchers and intended practitioners? \end{itemize}